Tinkerforge/generators/matlab/readme.txt

 ==================================

-The MATLAB/Octave bindings allow you to control Tinkerforge Bricks and Bricklets from your MATLAB/Octave programs.
+The MATLAB/Octave bindings allow you to control Tinkerforge Bricks and Bricklets from your MATLAB/Octave scripts.
 This ZIP file contains:

  matlab/Tinkerforge.jar -- precompiled Java library for MATLAB matlab/source/         -- source code of Tinkerforge.jar for MATLAB